| | Introduction Although I have never been in a life-threatening situation myself, I

 he casually says “I don’t know” in his last attempt

+to build his credibility.
 Adam’s version also follows the pattern of a natural narrative

 described by Pratt, but differs from Wayne’s version significantly.